nbari/violetear-docs/post/0-allocs.md

 (pprof)
 {{< / highlight >}}

-Was evident that splitting the path by using a regular expression was not the most efficient way to go.
+This showed that splitting the path using a regular expression was inefficient.
 I changed the function to something like this:

 ```go
 func (r *Router) splitPath(p string) []string {